ignacioola/insights/README.md

 * `scaleExtent`: [min, max] scale.
 * `initialScale`: the chart's initial scale.
 * `sizeAttr`: with wich key er find the size on the node's data.
-* `tooltipTemplate`: adds a tooltip with the passed template.
+* `tooltip`: adds a tooltip with the passed template if a string if passed.
+If you pass a truthy value, that's not a string it uses the default template.
 * `defaultColors`: an object containing the colors for each cluster.
-For example: `{ "0": "blue", "1": "red" } `.
+For example: `{ "0": "blue", "1": "#FF0000" } `.

 ### Insights#reset()